playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaWS.md

 @[ws-header-content-type](code/javaguide/ws/JavaWS.java)

-### Request with time out
+### Request with timeout

-If you wish to specify a request timeout, you can use `setTimeout` to set a value in milliseconds.
+If you wish to specify a request timeout, you can use `setRequestTimeout` to set a value in milliseconds.
+A value of `-1` can be used to set an infinite timeout.

 @[ws-timeout](code/javaguide/ws/JavaWS.java)